Haraj-backend/hex-monscape/README.md

 As you may already know, Haraj engineering team is small.
 So in our early days, we gave project ownership to the developer who started the project.
 This developer will be responsible for every aspect of the project development: writing the code, deploying it to production, & maintaining it.

-At that time, we made a mistake by not setting up common standards for writing code for those projects.
+At that time, we did not set common standards for writing code for those projects.
 So every developer writes code based on their style & preferences with almost no consideration for other developers.

+This situation created a lot of stress for each developer on the team.
+Since they were the only ones who understood the code they wrote, they were the only ones who could maintain it.
+So when they are on vacation or sick, they must be on standby to fix any issues that might arise in their projects. 😔

-Usually, our developers will stay for quite a long time (`~5 years`) before they leave.
-So when a developer leaves the team, they usually own several valuable projects for Haraj business.
-The problem is that since the projects were written in the developer's style, no one in the team could easily take over those projects. 😅
+On the other hand, our developers will stay long before they leave (`~5 years`).
+So when a developer leaves the team, they usually own several valuable projects for the Haraj business.
+The problem is that since the projects were written in the developer's style, no team member could easily take over those projects. 😅

 <p align="center">
     <img width=512 src="./docs/reference/assets/memes/code-maintainability-this-is-fine.jpg" alt="Code Maintainability?
 This is fine.">